 Financial Services, Technology & Software

-Scott O’Neal is E-Discovery Of Counsel with Kilpatrick Townsend and Document Review Leader of the LitSmart® E-Discovery Team.
+Scott O’Neal is Principal with Kilpatrick Townsend and Document Review Leader of the LitSmart® E-Discovery Team.
 Scott manages the team's onsite document Review Center in Winston-Salem with 50+ workstations and multiple active reviews at any time.
 He also works in collaboration with the firm's Cybersecurity, Privacy and Data Governance practice group on a variety of matters related to data breaches involving highly sensitive information.
 As Document Review Leader, Scott advises case teams on early case assessment and document review strategies and is responsible for ensuring accurate and thorough reviews are conducted in an efficient and cost effective manner.
 In addition, he conducts QC, privilege and specialized review.
 With more than 25 years of legal experience, he has managed and assisted with hundreds of document reviews.
 He has experience in numerous practice areas, including copyright, trademark and patent infringement, trade secrets misappropriation, antitrust and trade regulation, complex business litigation, employment, product liability, and securities and diligence involving financial services.
 He also provides guidance to case teams on all phases of the EDRM, develops protocols and best practices to assist clients in addressing electronic discovery issues and counsels clients on utilizing tools such as predictive coding and analytics to narrow data sets.

 Prior to joining the firm, Scott worked with several e-discovery vendors managing document review teams and assisting with large scale document reviews.
 Previously, he was founder and owner of O’Neal Law Firm in Winston-Salem, North Carolina where his practice focused primarily on residential and commercial real estate closings including leases, lease negotiations, and lease purchases.
 In addition, he was founder and owner of Southeastern Title Agency, a title insurance agency which focused primarily on residential real estate and issued policies in the Piedmont Triad, Triangle, and Charlotte regions of North Carolina.
 Scott also worked as a General Counsel with Prudential Carolinas Realty and North Carolina Association of Realtors where he was responsible for legal affairs for each corporation.